ntrpi/ManitouadgeHospitalProject/README.md

 - Added the many-to-many relationship between Products and Invoices.
 - Successfully added client-side functionality to dynamically update the invoice view as products are added.
 - Got the C part of CRUD working for invoices with AJAX.
+- Got the CRD part of CRUD working for invoices with products.
+Working on U.

 #### Front End
 - Recovered the auto-generated nav that disappeared after a bunch of NuGet packages were updated.